PeerZ0/Portfolio-Optimization-App/README.md

 # Portfolio Optimization

 A simple Python-based terminal app that runs several optimization algorithms to find the best investment portfolio allocation based on the user's preferences and then visualizes the results in a dashboard.
+The app currently covers around 600 tickers, webscraped from the largest indices around the world.

 ## How to use
 1. Run the main.py file
 2. Select if you want to update the stock data (this will take a while and can be limited due to yfinance restrictions)
-3. Enter any tickers that you want to include in the optimization (those will not be filtered out later)
+3. Enter any tickers that you want to include in the optimization (those will not be filtered out later in the sector filter)
 4. Select/Deselect any sector you want to avoid to invest in
-5. Select the investment constraints (minimum and maximum investment per stock)
+5. Select the investment constraints (maximum investment per stock as of % of total capital)
 6. Wait for the data to be pulled and the optimization to run
 7. Click on open dashboard to see the results